tivoti30-sketch/network-visualizer/README.txt

 # The project was created for fun

-# The project was fully supported by artificial intelligence.
+# The project was fully supported by artificial intelligence

 # There are nuances with displaying information

-# In pranas, change to MTR (trackeroute)
+# You plan to switch to MTR (traceroute)

 # Works well on Linux